What’s so famous about Gobi?

 5. What is the climate like in the Gobi Desert?

-Gobi desert is hot or cold?
+Is Gobi desert hot or cold?

-- -30°C (-22°F) in January – The cold desert in winter
+- -30°C (-22°F) in January – Cold desert in winter

-- +26°C (79°F) in July – Up to +50°C in Summer
+- 26°C (79°F) in July – Up to 50°C in Summer

 Gobi desert temperature at night